University of Southern California: Undergraduate admissions

 USC is ranked by U.S. News & World Report as "Most Selective," and Princeton Review rates its admissions selectivity of 98 out of 99.
 Over 70,000 students applied for admission to the undergraduate class entering in 2021, with 12% being admitted.

-Among enrolled freshman for Fall 2019, the interquartile (middle 50%) range of SAT scores was 670-740 for evidence-based reading and writing, 680-790 for math, and 1370-1520 for the composite.
-The middle 50% ACT score range was 28-34 for math, 32-35 for English, and 31-34 for the composite.
+Among enrolled freshman for Fall 2019, the interquartile (middle 50%) range of SAT scores was 670–740 for evidence-based reading and writing, 680–790 for math, and 1370–1520 for the composite.
+The middle 50% ACT score range was 28–34 for math, 32–35 for English, and 31–34 for the composite.
 USC was ranked the 10th most applied to university in the nation for fall 2014 by U.S. News & World Report.
+Admission is need-blind for domestic applicants.

 Faculty and research

 The university is classified among "R1: Doctoral Universities – Very high research activity".
 According to the National Science Foundation, USC spent $891 million on research and development in 2018, ranking it 23rd in the nation.
 USC employs approximately 4,706 full-time faculty, 1,816 part-time faculty, 16,614 staff members, and 4,817 student workers.
 350 postdoctoral fellows are supported along with over 800 medical residents.
 Among the USC faculty, 17 are members of the National Academy of Sciences, 16 are members of the National Academy of Medicine, 37 are members of the National Academy of Engineering, 97 are members of the American Association for the Advancement of Science, and 34 are members of the American Academy of Arts and Sciences, 5 to the American Philosophical Society, and 14 to the National Academy of Public Administration.
 29 USC faculty are listed as among the "Highly Cited" in the Institute for Scientific Information database.
 George Olah won the 1994 Nobel Prize in Chemistry and was the founding director of the Loker Hydrocarbon Research Institute.
 Leonard Adleman won the Turing Award in 2003.
 Arieh Warshel won the 2013 Nobel Prize in Chemistry.

 The university also supports the Pacific Council on International Policy through joint programming, leadership collaboration, and facilitated connections among students, faculty, and Pacific Council members.
 The university has two National Science Foundation–funded Engineering Research Centers: the Integrated Media Systems Center and the Center for Biomimetic Microelectronic Systems.
 The Department of Homeland Security selected USC as its first Homeland Security Center of Excellence.
 Since 1991, USC has been the headquarters of the NSF and USGS funded Southern California Earthquake Center (SCEC).
 The University of Southern California is a founding and charter member of CENIC, the Corporation for Education Network Initiatives in California, the nonprofit organization, which provides extremely high-performance Internet-based networking to California's K-20 research and education community.
 USC researcher Jonathan Postel was an editor of communications-protocol for the fledgling internet, also known as ARPANET, for which USC was one of the earliest nodes.